zeroseven/z7_blog/README.md

 }
 ```

+So you see, there are several ways to achieve what you want.
+Feel free to choose what suits you best!

 ## Use different layouts

-Add the selectable layouts for the editor by the TSconfig.
+Add selectable layouts for the editor via TSconfig.
-Inside the Fluidtemplate you can use some conditions, depending on the variable `{settings.layout}`.
+Inside the Fluidtemplate you can use conditions, depending on the variable `{settings.layout}`.

 ```
 tx_z7blog.content.[CType].layouts {